pb-pravin/HLIOSExamples/README.md

 12. Demo Objective-C type encoding.
 13. Demo the [] accessor for NSDictionary / NSArray.
 14. Demo how to use CFBridgingRelease function.
+15. Demo how to use respondsToSelector
+16. Demo whether the mutable dictionary in another dictionary could be modified.

 ### AdvancedTableViewCells
 1. This project demos how to use customized UITableViewCell class